aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2016/aspose-words-for-net-16-8-0-release-notes/_index.md

 - Performance optimization of Fonts catch.
 - Support loading of Mobi (Mobipocket) documents (MOBI is an eBook format used by the MobiPocket and Amazon Kindle Readers).
 - Shapes with the translucent fill rendering implemented in PDF and other fixed-page formats.
 Opacity parameter is now taken into account.
-- New base class FixedPageSaveOptions added for all fixed page formats e.g. PNG, PDF, HTML and numerous others.
+- New base class FixedPageSaveOptions added for all fixed page formats e.g. PNG, PDF, HTML and a few others.
 - Over a dozen of fixes and improvements over model and flow formats.
 - Hijri/Lunar, Hebrew Calendar Date Field option supported.
 - The analogue of NEXT fields is added to LINQ Reporting Engine.